 12. Hot Flashes

 When a hot flash occurs, you are hit by a sudden wave of heat, sometimes accompanied by a red, flushed face and sweating.
 Hot flashes occur when blood vessels close to the skin expand to cool off, resulting in sweating.
 When hot flashes happen at night, they are called night sweats, and they can interfere with the quality of your sleep.
 Typically, hot flashes are common among women, especially after menopause when estrogen levels fluctuate.
-Men with Testosterone Deficiency Syndrome sometimes experience hot flashes, too.
+Men with this sometimes experience hot flashes, too.

 13. Affected Memory